Illuminotech/Orrery/README.md

 • Click pan rotates 3d model

 ## Installation
+### From the command line
+1. Clone or Download the project from github.
+2. Open Terminal and navigate to the top level Orrery directory
+3. Enter the command: make run
+### From Xcode
 1. Clone or Download the project from github.
 2. Open the Orrery.xcodeproj file.
 3. Click the Orrery project file in xcode.